mehulagg/gitlab/doc/user/admin_area/diff_limits.md

 To speed the loading time of merge request views and branch comparison views on your instance, you can configure three instance-level maximum values for diffs:

 - **Maximum diff patch size**: The total size, in bytes, of the entire diff.
+The default value is 200 Kilobytes.
+The max value is 500 Kilobytes.
 - **Maximum diff files**: The total number of files changed in a diff.
-- **Maximum diff files**: The total number of files changed in a diff.
 The default value is 1000.
+The max vlaue is 3000.
 - **Maximum diff lines**: The total number of lines changed in a diff.
 The default value is 50,000.
+The max value is 100,000.

 When a diff reaches 10% of any of these values, the files are shown in a collapsed view, with a link to expand the diff.
 Diffs that exceed any of the